jonathan-legrand/remi/README.md

-# ReMi: A Reservoir Computing Arpeggiator
+# ReMi: A Reservoir Computing MIDI Arpeggiator

 This project was developed during the [Hack'1'Robo hackathon](https://sites.google.com/view/hack1robo/projets) and received special recognition from the jury.